seantempesta/re-natal/README.md

 [Reagent](https://github.com/reagent-project/reagent) and [re-frame](https://github.com/Day8/re-frame).

 The support of figwheel is based on solution developed by [decker405/figwheel-react-native](https://github.com/decker405/figwheel-react-native)
+There are lots of limitations currently, but IMHO this is the right way to go in order to support both platforms.

 Re-Natal is a simple command-line utility that automates most of the process of setting up a React Native app running on ClojureScript with Reagent an re-frame.